Distinguished Professor – Dr. Richard Amori

 Prof. Amori has taught forty-five different courses in mathematics and computer science at ESU, advised undergraduate and graduate students, and has supervised over thirty-five graduate theses.
 Prof. Amori has received more than sixty sponsored research grants totaling more than $5.3 million.
 He has published in prestigious journals and proceedings in his field and served on a number of industry and government task forces.
 He has served as a consultant to businesses and organizations including Lockheed Martin, Unisys, the U.S. Navy, and the U.S. Environmental Protection Agency, among others.

 In addition to serving on dozens of committees and task forces at ESU, Prof. Amori has provided exceptional service in the community, including holding the position of Chair of the Board of Directors at Pocono Medical Center.

 Prior to coming to ESU, Prof. Amori served as an officer in the U.S. Navy and as a Research Scientist at Bell Labs, General Electric, and Honeywell.
 He holds two Masters Degrees, one in Mathematics from Bucknell University and the other in Computer Science from the Courant Institute of New York University.

-Prof. Amori retired from ESU in 2008 and was awarded Professor Emeritus status.
+Dr. Amori retired from ESU in 2008 and was awarded Professor Emeritus Status